-3 Ways to Help Your Dog Prepare for WhelpingLast updated: April 15, 2021 by the Revival Education Team
+3 Ways to Help Your Dog Prepare for WhelpingLast updated: August 17, 2022 by Marty Greer, Doctor of Veterinary Medicine

 What three things should you do to help your dog prepare for whelping?

-- Give Oxy Mate™ Prenatal vitamins for the same reason your mom took them!
-To support a healthy pregnancy and healthy puppy development.
-During the last week of pregnancy, switch from Oxy Mate to Breeders' Edge® Oxy Momma™ to stimulate milk production.
+- Give Breeder's Edge® Oxy Mate™ Prenatal vitamins for the same reason your mom took them!
+This supports a healthy pregnancy and healthy puppy development (okay, you weren't a puppy).
+During the last week of pregnancy, switch from Oxy Mate to Breeder's Edge® Oxy Momma™ to stimulate milk production.
 Start giving Oxy Momma seven days before a scheduled C-section, or three to four days before a natural birth.
-We want puppies born fighting to live and moms milking from the first day.
+We want puppies born fighting to live and moms lactating from the first day.

-- Use Fenbendazole dewormer (labeled for pregnant and nursing moms) after day 50 gestation for three days in a row and go six days if you fight Giardia issues in your puppies.
+- Use Fenbendazole dewormer (labeled for pregnant and nursing moms) after day 50 of gestation for 42 days in a row until the puppies are 14 days old.
 Fenbendazole is safe, and it gets five major parasites.
-If mom doesn't give parasites to her puppies, we don't have to get them back out of the puppy!
+If mom doesn't give parasites to her puppies, we don't have to worry about sick puppies!

 - When the female starts nesting (early labor) or her temperature drops one degree, give mom the first dose of Breeder's Edge Oral Cal Plus calcium gel.
 The goal is to get three to four doses in mom before the first puppy hits the ground.
 This supports consistent contractions that efficiently dilate the cervix and get the first puppy on the ground quicker.
 Getting the litter on the ground in less than 12 hours helps with puppy stress and mom's stress.
-Slow whelping causes uterine inertia and C-sections on the last few puppies; this is not desirable and hard on mom.
-Slow-whelping puppies are short of oxygen at birth, causing weakness and failure to nurse well.
-Being short of oxygen contributes to fading puppy, and we do not want to see that either!
+Slow whelping is uterine inertia and may lead to C-sections to deliver the last few puppies; this is not desirable and hard on mom.
+Slow-whelping puppies are short of oxygen at birth, show weakness and failure to nurse well.
+Being short of oxygen contributes to failure-to-thrive puppies, and we do not want to see that either!

 If you have more dog whelping questions, call us at 800.786.4751.